eberharf/cfl/docs/source/getting_started/cfl_intro.md

 CFL is designed to take two micro-level data sets as input: a 'causal' data set (`X`) and an 'effect' data set (`Y`).
-CFL then assigns each data point in `X` and `Y` to a macrovariable state: the causal data is partitioned into a set of **macro-causes** (e.g. the temperature of the room) and effect data into a set of **macro-effects** (e.g. whether or not the air conditioner turns on).
+CFL then assigns each data point in `X` and `Y` to a macrovariable state: the causal data is partitioned into a set of macro-causes (e.g. the temperature of the room) and effect data into a set of macro-effects (e.g. whether or not the air conditioner turns on).

----
-CFL attempts to preserve the causal relationships between microvariables at the macrovariable level while abstracting away causally irrelevant features of the micro-level data.
-In other words, any data point in `X` assigned to macro-cause state `a` should be similarly likely to produce a certain `Y` distribution as any another data point assigned to `a`.

----
+As discussed above, when constructing a macrovariable, a choice must be made about what information to preserve and what details to abstract away.
+In the case of CFL, we attempt to preserve the causal relationships between microvariables in the cause and effect data sets.

-When constructing the cause and effect macrovariables, CFL attempts to preserve the original causal relationships between the microvariables.
-In other words, CFL attempts to create macrovariables such that, every microvariable configuration in `X` assigned to a given cause macro-state produces the same effect on `Y`.
-Similarly, each microvariable configuration in `Y` that is assigned to the same effect macro-state should be expected to respond similarly to any cause data.  **TODO: Help**
+In other words, every microvariable configuration assigned to a given cause macro-state should produce the same effect on `Y` as any other member of that same macro-state.
+Similarly, each microvariable configuration in `Y` that is assigned to the same effect macro-state should be expected to respond similarly to any cause data.
----

 CFL works in two steps to create these macrovariables: first, CFL estimates a